Los Angeles Mandates Minimum Wage Increase and Paid Sick Leave

-- Employers must pay hourly minimum wage for hours worked by employees within the City of Los Angeles.
+- Pay hourly minimum wage for hours worked by employees within the City of Los Angeles.

-- Employers must post the Office of Wage Standards Wage Notices in a conspicuous place at any workplaces or job sites in multiple languages, including any language spoken by at least five percent (5%) of the employees at the workplace or job site.
+- Post the Office of Wage Standards Wage Notices in a conspicuous place at any workplaces or job sites in multiple languages, including any language spoken by at least five percent (5%) of the employees at the workplace or job site.

-- Employers must keep payroll records for a period of four (4) years.
+- Keep payroll records for a period of four (4) years.

-- Employers must provide employees with the employer’s name, address, and telephone number in writing at the time of hire.
+- Provide employees with the employer’s name, address, and telephone number in writing at the time of hire.